srose99/frameworks_and_languages_module/docs/module_handbook.md

 Totalling of 88 hours of tutor support.
 The module will be broken into 11 workshops with 4 hours tuition and an additional 4 hours supervised support.
 It is expected (but not compulsory) that students use the additional supervised support time to apply the concepts conveys in the morning workshops.

+It is expected that the first 3 session, the 'supervised support' is utilised to by giving a complete worked example of a server and client in ExpressJS and VueJS.
+This front loading of material give students a foundation to talke the upcoming assignments.
+Student are reminded that this is a full time course.
+In full time employment you will be expected to work 09:00 till 17:30 to fulfil your contractual obligations.

 From https://www.canterbury.ac.uk/our-students/ug-current/academic-services/timetable-and-dates/university-dates-2023-24

 * Monday 25th September